Square Terminal Troubleshooting

 Make sure your device is fully charged.
 Double check the battery symbol in the upper right hand corner to see your battery level.
 You can fully charge your Square Terminal in under 5 hours.

 Make sure your device has the latest software.
 To update your Square Terminal software, tap ≡ More > Settings > Hardware.
 Tap General > About Terminal > Software Update.
-If you don’t see the option to update your software then you are all set.
-Software updates typically take around 20 minutes to one hour to complete.
+Tap Check for Update to see if there is an available software update.
+If you see Software Up To Date then you are all set.
+Software updates typically take around 15 minutes to one hour to complete.
 Square Terminal updates automatically overnight as long as it is powered on and plugged in.

 Make sure your device’s date and time are accurate.
 If they are wrong, please update them via the Settings section.
 Select ≡ More > Hardware > General > Date and Time and adjust accordingly.

 Make sure your account is activated.
-Square Terminal is only available in the United States, Canada, United Kingdom, Japan, and Australia at this time.
+Square Terminal is only available in the United States, Canada, United Kingdom, Australia, Japan, Ireland, France and Spain at this time.

 Confirm Square Terminal is connected to Wi-Fi.

 Toggle Wifi off and on in ≡ More > Settings > Hardware > Network and check to make sure that you see a checkmark next to the network to which you are trying to connect.
 Confirm that you see the Wi-Fi status indicator on the top right corner of the status bar.

 Keep in mind, you won’t be able to connect your Square Terminal to a captive portal network.
 A captive portal is a network that requires you to agree to terms or conditions to access the internet connection (these networks are common at coffee shops, airports, and other public internet access points).